Disease and decisions

 Climate change and vector-borne disease

 Anthropogenic climate change is a major threat to human and planetary heath.
 In particular, transmission of mosquito-borne diseases like malaria and Zika is expected to shift dramatically because of the temperature sensitivity of mosquito vectors.
 I showed that transmission of Zika in Latin America exhibited a nonlinear relationship with temperature, peaking at intermediate temperatures (paper).
-I participated in a literature review demonstrating how different observed correlations between dengue cases and temperature are predicted by work from mosquito thermal biology (pre-print).
+I participated in a literature review demonstrating how different observed correlations between dengue cases and temperature are predicted by work from mosquito thermal biology (paper).
 I also contributed to a book chapter examining how climate and other environmental factors may influence vector-borne disease and a paper synthesizing evidence on how mosquitoes may adapt to climate change, with implications for disease transmission.
+I led an analysis quantifying the additional dengue cases caused by Cyclone Yaku in Peru and contributed to a project estimating how historic and future climate warming are changing dengue burden worldwide.